 - ½ teaspoon baking soda

 - 1 teaspoon cornstarch

-- Beat butter and sugars for several minutes, until light and fluffy.
+- Using a hand mixer, or stand mixer fitted with the paddle attachment, beat butter and sugars for several minutes, until light and fluffy.
 Add the the egg and vanilla extract and beat to combine, scraping the sides of the bowl as necessary.
-Add the cocoa and beat until combined.

-- In a separate bowl, combine the flour, baking soda, salt and cornstarch.
+- In a separate bowl, combine the cocoa, flour, baking soda, salt and cornstarch.
 With the mixer on low speed, slowly add the flour mixture to the butter mixture, mixing until just combined.
-Carefully stir in 1 cup of white chocolate chips and ½ cup semi-sweet chocolate chips.
+Reserve a couple tablespoons of the chocolate chips for topping the dough balls (optional).
+Stir in the remaining chocolate chips.

 - Drop the dough into 2 tablespoon portions onto prepared cookie sheets**.
 Make sure the dough balls are mounded fairly high (not flattened).
 Press some of the reserved chocolate chips onto the tops of each dough ball (this will make the chips more visible).
 Bake for 8-10 minutes, until the edges are just beginning to set and the centers still slightly underdone.
 They will look underbaked, but the cookies will set as they cool.
 Place the baking sheets on wire racks to cool completely.
 See note about shaping the cookies as soon as they come out of the oven.